-Christian Social Graces, for the Pentecostal Woman by Gavla M. Baughman
+Christian Social Graces, for the Pentecostal Woman

+by Gayla M. Baughman Christian Social Graces is:

 Christian Social Graces is an etiquette book tailored for the Christian woman.
 Author Gayla Baughman stresses the importance of who you are and how to conduct yourself socially in areas of communication and hospitality etiquette, such as manners and the setting of a table.
 She also includes the proper etiquette involved in planning weddings and showers, as well as how to act as a guest in someone else's home and tips on being a proper hostess.
-The reader will be entertained and educated in the areas of v arious social graces as Gayla shares personal experiences mixed with traditional etiquette designed for Pentecostal women of all ages.
-(415 pages, $5\frac{1}{2} \times 8\frac{1}{2}$ )
+The reader will be entertained and educated in the areas of various social graces as Gayla shares personal experiences mixed with traditional etiquette designed for Pentecostal women of all ages.
+(415 pages, $5\frac{1}{2}$ x $8\frac{1}{2}$ )